-offiawful discrimination can take any of the following forms.
-Bullying The misuse of power or position to persistently criticise, humiliate or undermine an individual's confidence.
+The misuse of power or position to persistently criticise, Bullying humiliate or undermine an individual's confidence.
 Direct Discrimination Treating someone less favourably than you would treat others because of a protected characteristic.
-Applying a provision, criterion or practice which, on the Indirect face of it, applies equally to all but in practice can disadvantage individuals with a particular protected Discrimination characteristic.
-Such requirements or conditions are lawful only if they can be objectively justified.
-Engaging in unwanted conduct relating to a relevant protected characteristic or unwanted conduct of a sexual nature where the conduct has the purpose or effect of violating the recipient's dignity or creating an intimidating, Harassment hostile, degrading, humiliating or offensive environment Trai abbillione for the recipient, or any other individual affected by such conduct.
+Indirect Discrimination Discrimination Applying a provision, criterion or practice which, on the face of it, applies equally to all but in practice can disadvantage individuals with a particular protected characteristic.
+Such requirements or conditions are la only if they can be objectively justified.
+Harassment Engaging in unwanted conduct relating to a relevant protected characteristic or unwanted conduct of a sexual nature where the conduct has the purpose or effect of violating the recipient's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for the recipient, or any other individual affected by such conduct.
 The Swim England Qualifications (SEQ) is committed to ensuring that its Stakeholders are able to conduct their activities free from harassment.
-Subjecting someone to a detriment because he or she has in good faith taken action under the Equality Act 2010 (or Victimisation equivalent legislation) by bringing proceedings, giving evidence or information in relation to proceedings, making an allegation that a person has contravened the Equality Act 2010 (or equivalent legislation) or doing any other thing for the purpose of or in connection with the Equality Act 2010 (or any equivalent legislation). . , ,
+VictimisationSubjecting someone to a detriment because he or she h in good faith taken action under the Equality Act 2010 (or equivalent legislation) by bringing proceedings, giving evidence or information in relation to proceedings, making an allegation that a person has contravened the Equality Act 2010 (or equivalent legislation) or doing any other thing for the purpose of or in connection with the Equality Act 2010 (or any equivalent legislation).